yaweiw/azure-sdk-tools/README.md

 # Return all the cmdlets for Microsoft Azure
 Get-Command *Azure*

-# Return all the cmdlets for Microsoft Azure Pack
+# Return all the cmdlets for Windows Azure Pack
 Get-Command *WAPack*
 ```

-If you want to migrate some scripts from Microsoft Azure to Microsoft Azure Pack or vice versa, as long as the cmdlets you are using are in category 1, you should be able to migrate smoothly.
+If you want to migrate some scripts from Microsoft Azure to Windows Azure Pack or vice versa, as long as the cmdlets you are using are in category 1, you should be able to migrate smoothly.

 ## Need Help?